-At SBM, we are focussed on continuously improving our products and developing new technology to meet the demands of the offshore industry.
-We lead our peers in R&D investment focussed on ultra-deepwater production, particularly for the challenging fields of Brazil and West Africa, offshore LNG production and Arctic technology.
+At SBM, we continuously improve our products, developing new technology to meet the demands of the offshore industry.
+We lead the industry in R&D investment specifically focussed on ultra-deepwater production, particularly for the challenging fields of Brazil and West Africa, offshore LNG production and Arctic technology.

-SBM Offshore develop solutions for ultra-deepwater challenges across our full product range, including FPSOs, mooring systems, semi-submersible platforms and steel risers.
-Our products today are operating in water depths close to 2500 meters, already making them some of the deepest production facilities in the world, and we are now striving towards the 3000 meter production barrier.
+SBM Offshore develops solutions for ultra-deepwater challenges across our full product range, including FPSOs, semi-submersible platforms and steel risers.
+Our products operate in water depths close to 2500 meters, already making them some of the deepest production facilities in the world, and we are nearly finished with the Turritella project, which will bring us close to the 3000 meter production barrier.

 Offshore floating solutions

 SBM Offshore’s Deep Draft Semi® hull design is now well proven in service, after operating on the Independence Hub and Thunder Hawk fields for several years.
 Both units are connected to subsea wells.
 Recently we further developed this proven hull design as a ‘dry tree’ configuration, to allow the use of surface mounted Christmas trees in ultra-deepwater fields in Brazil and in the Gulf of Mexico.
 The design successfully completed the first stage of model testing, and will be further developed during 2012.
 This new product has the advantage of overcoming the inherent water depth limitations of TLP platforms, which is tendon related, and consequently offers great potential for the ultra-deepwater High Pressure/High Temperature fields of the future, where dry trees are preferred.